 Do you understand the cost of having Medicare coverage?
 We’re breaking down Medicare costs for you.

 Is Medicare free?
 There is a common misperception that there is no cost involved when it comes to Medicare coverage.
 Though this program is run by the federal government and supported by a combination of Social Security and Medicare taxes in addition to federal funding, it still has costs involved for individuals enrolled in the program.
-Let’s take a look at what that could mean for you.
+Let’s take a look at what that could mean when considering which Medicare Plan is right for you.

 Understanding Medicare Premiums